fabiommendes/sidekick/docs/lazy.rst

 =====================

 Until now, we were concerned with the deferred computation of instance attributes.
-Sometimes, we just want to defer some expensive computation or the initialization of an entire object.
+Sometimes, we just want to defer the full initialization of an object.

 Lazy imports